UBC-MDS/introduction-machine-learning/chapters/en/slides/module4/module4_09.md

 The distance between pokemon 0 and pokemon 2 can be found with `dists[0,2]`.

-We can find the most similar Pokemon from our training data to the Pokemon 1 from the test set using `NearestNeighbors` from the Sklearn package.
+We can find the most similar Pokemon from our training data to Pokemon 1 from the test set using `NearestNeighbors` from the Sklearn package.

 ---